whitej031788/cpp-clang-example/README.md

 - Add a new `*.h/*.cpp` pair implementing another `ClangTidyCheck`.
 - Register it in `TidyModule.cpp` with a unique name.
 - Rebuild and run with `-checks=-*,your-check-name` (or add it to `.clang-tidy`).
-- You can pattern-match almost anything via AST Matchers (see LLVM’s matcher reference) and then signal a problem with `diag(...)`.
+- You can pattern-match almost anything via AST Matchers and report with `diag(...)`.

 ### Limitations of this simple example
-- The `fopen`/`fclose` pairing is checked only within a single function body; it doesn’t track ownership across functions or error paths.
+- The call-pair check is intra-procedural and may report intentional resource hand-offs.
-- It may report false positives for functions that purposely transfer ownership.
+- The persistent-data check is a textual heuristic on the LHS; adjust the pattern as needed, or replace with structural matchers for your API types.

 ## Cleaning up / housekeeping
 - Build products go to `build/` and analysis outputs to `out/` (both ignored by git).